sadman2762/Applied-Statistics/README.md

     m = s/N    ;
     end
-### 21.GitHub Flavored Markdown (GFM) doesn't support LaTeX for math rendering directly.
-However, you can present the equations using plain text formatting to make them readable in GFM.
-Here’s how you can format the question and solution in GFM-compatible Markdown:

-### Question
-A stick of length 12 meters is randomly broken into two parts.
+### 21.A stick of length 12 meters is randomly broken into two parts.
 Find the cumulative distribution function (CDF) and the probability density function (PDF) of the length of the shorter part.

 ### Cumulative Distribution Function (CDF)
 #### Cumulative distribution function: F(x):